Cheniere Energy Partners, L.P. research snapshot

 Business essence

 Customers pay CQP for access to liquefaction, export infrastructure, and reliable LNG delivery from Sabine Pass.
-Long-term contracts help turn a capital-intensive terminal into recurring cash flow, although a significant part of contract consideration remains variable.
+Long-term contracts help turn a capital-intensive terminal into recurring cash flow, although a significant part of contract consideration remains variable and mark-to-market sensitive.

 Moat